architecture-decomposition-framework/adf-documentation-template/template/architecture-documentation-en.md

 ### 2.2.
 Domain model

+Note: This general documentation template does not assume that the system architecture is partitioned by domains (as is common, for example, in domain-driven design).
+Nevertheless, it is helpful to list different business domains that are affected by the system in this chapter (and to align this with chapter [1.3.
+Stakeholders](#13-stakeholders)).

+- Which different domains are handled in the system?
-- What are the entities (core elements from the business domain) in the system?
+- What entities, i.e. core elements from the business domains, do exist that have meaning in the system and need to be processed by it?
-- What do the entities mean?
-What do they represent?
 - How are the entities related to each other?
-- How are the entities processed by the system?
-- (Can subdomains be formed in which the entities each have a different meaning?)
+- Do certain entities in different domains each have a different meaning?

+For example, an e-commerce system could cover the business domains procurement, ordering, payment, with the entities procurer and article in the procurement domain and orderer and article in the ordering domain.
+The entity article principally resemble each other, however they can have different attributes in the procurement and order domain (e.g. purchase price versus selling price).

 ## 3. Architecture drivers (Function and Quality)